edcrewe/django-cookieless/README.txt

 Note that if a number of browser tabs are open on to a site with cookieless, they will each maintain a completely separate session, since without cookies the session is tied to the session posted from the pages accessed, not the client as a whole.

-This is the desired behaviour, and can be reduced by using URL rewriting to make any links to open extra windows pass session across.
+In cases where this is not the desired behaviour, then it can be reduced by using URL rewriting to make any links to open other windows pass session across.
 However of course this also means that potentially a session can be shared across browsers, too.

 Installation